Synthesizing and distilling evidence to shape clinical practice, inform health policy, and drive future research

 - Creating reporting standards for assessing nonfinancial conflicts of interests

-We continue to develop and disseminate new methods such as qualitative comparative analysis and guidance for systematic reviews of complex interventions.
-We are also actively involved in conducting methods work in collaboration with methodologists from international institutions such as the Cochrane Collaboration and GRADE.
+We are actively involved in conducting methods work in collaboration with methodologists from international institutions such as the Cochrane Collaboration and GRADE.

 Disseminating Findings